-As regards the current use of the disputed domain name, directing to and inactive website, Panels have found that the non-use of a domain name (including a blank or "coming soon" page) would not prevent a finding of bad faith under the doctrine of passive holding.
-Having reviewed the record, the Panel finds the non-use of the disputed domain name does not prevent a finding of bad faith in the circumstances of this proceeding.
-While panelists will look at the totality of the circumstances in each case, factors that have been considered relevant in applying the passive holding doctrine include: (i) the degree of distinctiveness or reputation of the complainant's mark, (ii) the failure of the respondent to submit a response or to provide any evidence of actual or contemplated good-faith use, (iii) the respondent's concealing its identity or use of false contact details (noted to be in breach of its registration agreement), and (iv) the implausibility of any good faith use to which the domain name may be put.
+As regards the current use of the disputed domain name, directing to and inactive website, panels have found that the non-use of a domain name (including a blank or "coming soon" page) would not prevent a finding of bad faith under the doctrine of passive holding.
 WIPO Overview 3.0, section 3.3.
-Having reviewed the record, the Panel notes the distinctiveness and reputation of the Complainant's trademark, the composition of the disputed domain name, and the failure of the Respondent to submit a response, and finds that in the circumstances of this case the passive holding of the disputed domain name does not prevent a finding of bad faith under the Policy.
+Having reviewed the record, the Panel notes the distinctiveness and reputation of the Complainant's trademarks, the composition of the disputed domain name, the previous use of the disputed domain name and the failure of the Respondent to submit a response, and finds that in the circumstances of this case the passive holding of the disputed domain name does not prevent a finding of bad faith under the Policy.

-Furthermore, the Panel considers that the nature of the inherently misleading disputed domain name, which includes the Complainant's trademark in its entirety with the mere addition of the term "rise", further supports a finding of bad faith.
+Furthermore, the Panel considers that the nature of the inherently misleading disputed domain name, which includes the Complainant's trademark LEGOLAND in its entirety with the mere addition of the suffix "ae", namely referring to the geographical location "Arab Emirates", further supports a finding of bad faith.
 WIPO Overview 3.0, section 3.2.1.

-Finally, since the MX records attached to the disputed domain name have been activated, noting the nature of the disputed domain name (incorporating the Complainant's trademark in its entirety), the Panel deems that there is a risk that the disputed domain name could be used for phishing activities.
+Finally, since the MX records attached to the disputed domain name have been activated, noting the nature of the disputed domain name (incorporating the Complainant's trademark LEGOLAND in its entirety), the Panel deems that there is a risk that the disputed domain name could be used for phishing activities.